metamn/react/content/blog/consistent-web-user-interfaces/index.md

 <!--more-->

-## The need
+## Definition

-Uniform user interfaces eliminate visual and logical glitches providing a seamless user experience.
+Consistent user interfaces eliminate all &mdash; visual and logical &mdash; glitches.

-An user interface, when it is uniform it _feels_ complete.
+An user interface, when it's consistent it _feels_ complete.
 Not only has no visible errors but the experience it provides resembles enjoying an artwork.

+Consistent, [by definition](https://www.wordnik.com/words/consistent), it's in agreement with itself; coherent and uniform.
+It holds true as a group and it's not contradictory.
+It's harmony.

-Uniform UIs talk about the intent and the mastery of its creators.
+Consistent UIs talk about the intent and the mastery of its creators.
 They persuade.
 They deliver an important message.

 ## The current landscape